 Handling and storage

-Wood offers good durability – as long as it is handled correctly.
-To preserve the high quality of the wood until it is encased in the final structure, it should be protected from precipitation, sun, dirt and ground moisture.
+Wood offers good durability as long as it is handled correctly.
+To preserve the high quality of the wood until it is built into the structure, it should be protected from precipitation, sun, dirt and ground moisture.

 Plan and prepare

-Plan deliveries to match the pace of production - order materials in batches and prepare for their reception and storage.
-Always ensure that the wood is delivered in packaging (not transparent).
+Plan deliveries to match the pace of production; order materials in batches and prepare for their delivery and storage.
+Always ensure that the wood is delivered in packaging which is not transparent.

-Wood for exposed applications indoors, such as mouldings, cladding and floorboards, must be stored in a well ventilated space with an indoor climate.
+Wood to be used in interior applications where it will be seen, such as mouldings, cladding and floorboards, must be stored in a well-ventilated space with a typical indoor climate.

 Wood for outdoor use and encasing should be stored in an outdoor climate, protected from precipitation.
-Lay the wood flat in a well drained location.
-Always use enough battens to avoid the pack of wood bending.
-Use clean battens.
+Lay the wood flat in a well-drained location.
+Always use enough supports to avoid the pack of wood bending.
+Use clean supports.
 Make sure air can circulate around the pack of wood.
 Keep wood-based materials at least 300 mm above the ground or floor.

 Choose a storage place where water will not pool under the wood.
 Asphalt or coarse macadam is a good underlay, as there is minimal risk of soil and dirt splashing up.

 The ground should be cleared of snow.
-Do not place wood where there is a risk of soiling, for example splashing from roofs or traffic.
-Make sure the storage place is in shade during spring, summer and autumn.
+Do not place the wood where there is a risk of soiling and splashing from guttering or traffic, for example.
+Make sure the storage location is in the shade in spring, summer and autumn.
 Packs of wood in sunlight will become warmer than the ambient temperature, which can lead to condensation.
 This then increases the risk of microbial growth (particularly on the outer layer).

 Reception and inspection